Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding: Conclusion

 \section{Conclusion}

 In this paper, we have studied the thresholds in the shrinkage functions of LISTA.
 We have proposed a novel mechanism called EBT which well disentangles the learnable parameter in the shrinkage function on each layer of LISTA from its layer-wise reconstruction error.
-We have proved theoretically that, in combination with LISTA and its variants, our EBT mechanism leads to faster convergence and achieves superior final sparse coding performance.
+We have proved theoretically that, in combination with LISTA or its existing variants, our EBT mechanism leads to faster convergence and achieves superior final sparse coding performance.
 Also, we have shown that the EBT mechanism endows deep unfolding models with higher adaptivity to different observations with a variety of sparsity.
-Our experiments on both synthetic data and real data have testified the effectiveness of our EBT, especially when the distribution of the test data is different from that of the train data.
-We hope to extend our EBT mechanism to more complex tasks in future work.
+Our experiments on both synthetic data and real data have testified the effectiveness of our EBT, especially when the distributions of the test and training data are different.